 Bibliography on my copy: Tozer, A.W., The Pursuit of God.
 Christian Publications, Inc.: Camp Hill, PA, 1982.

 Image by Ernst Vikne on Flickr under Creative Commons License.
-Found ohttp://www.thedailyspurgeon.com/.
+Found on http://www.thedailyspurgeon.com/.

 “World’s Colliding” – Acts 6:8 – 8:40.
 Monday’s Reflections on Sunday’s Sermons